drjoschua/nr-litteratur/UU-FUBA.md

 Every domain can be qualified in terms of performance and capacity.
 The performance `describes what an individual does in his or her current environment`.
 The capacity `describes an individual's ability to execute a task or an action`.
-Both qualifiers can be used with and withou assistive devices or personal assistance.
+Both qualifiers can be used with and without assistive devices or personal assistance.
-Limitations or restirctions are measured against the statistical norm.
+Limitations or restrictions are measured against the statistical norm.

 ### Part 2.
 Contextual factors

-Environmental factors interact with the compoments in body functions and structures and in activities and participation (cf. Fig.3):
+Environmental factors interact with the components in body functions and structures and in activities and participation (cf. Fig.3):
-An individul's functioning is an interction between the health condition and contextual factors.
+An individual’s functioning is an interaction between the health condition and contextual factors.
 Interventions may modify one or more of the other entities.
 The interactions work in both directions.
 The ICF proposes five environmental factors:
 1. Products and technology
-2. NAtural environment and human-made changes to environment
+2. Natural environment and human-made changes to environment
 3. Support and relationships
 4. Attitudes
 5. Services, systems and policies